oracle-samples/oracle-functions-samples/imagedims-python/README.md

 * C - Set up your Cloud Shell dev environment

-## Review and customize your function
+## Review and customize the function
 Review the following files in the current folder:
 * the code of the function, [func.py](./func.py)
 * the function dependencies, [requirements.txt](./requirements.txt)